turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/install-tef/install-tef-into-new-vpc/index.md

 ---
-title: With Guardrail VPC
+title: Install TEF into New VPC
-sidebar_label: Install TEF and New VPC
+sidebar_label: Install TEF into New VPC
 ---

 # Install TEF and New VPC